Michael Eavis & Nathan Outlaw amongst 98 South West’s Tourism Award winners on Grand Pier

-With military drummers bringing the audience to attention and dancing till the small hours, this year’s awards were announced last night (30 January 2014) at Plymouth’s Holiday Inn, where 66 different awards were announced following a rigorous judging process in which a record 350 entries were considered.
+With Taiko drummers grabbing the audience’s attention and dancing till the small hours, this year’s awards were announced last night (12 February 2015) in the Great Hall of the Grand Pier at Weston Super Mare, where 98 different awards were announced following a rigorous judging process in which a record 425 entries were considered.

-Nearly 350 entries were considered for the Awards, with all entrants undergoing a rigorous short-listing process and 213 going on to be visited by a team of 35 mystery shoppers.
+425 entries were considered for the Awards, with all entrants undergoing a rigorous short-listing process and 275 being visited by a team of 35 mystery shoppers.
 Entry was free, and all entrants received feedback on how they had done, giving them useful tips for future success.

-Up to four Award winners from each category in this year’s awards will all now go on to represent the region at the National Enjoy England Awards for Excellence in May.
+Up to six award winners from each category in this year’s awards have also been nominated to represent the region at the National Enjoy England Awards for Excellence in May.

 Chair of Judges, Alistair Handyside, said:

-“It’s that time of year when the tourism industry get together to present the top businesses in our region with their well-deserved awards.
-This year we have had the most entries ever and the most challenging judging, the list of finalists really does look like a who’s who of the best in the South West.
+“The list of finalists really does look like a who’s who of the best in the industry in the South West.
 Once again the entrants have surpassed themselves in showing that investment, innovation and creativity remain at the heart of the visitor economy in the region.”

-John Crouch, Marketing Manager for Title Sponsors, Source for Business, said:
+John Crouch, Commercial Manager for Title Sponsors, Source for Business, said:

 Robin Barker of Services for Tourism, who manages the awards programme, added: